Conference and Event Services

 - Labyrinth Books may set up a table outside an event to sell copies of an author's book.

 - Princeton employees may not be involved in such sales.

 - Authors may not sell their publications directly.

 - When in doubt contact Conference and Event Services directly before giving any vendor permission to sell at a campus event.

 The Borough of Princeton regulates noise and is the issuer of noise permits for outdoor events.

 Amplified sound is not permitted before 5 p.m. during the academic day.
 During the academic year amplified sound may be further restricted in areas near academic buildings.
 For example, outdoor space requests with amplified sound may be denied depending on evening programs and lectures, particularly in the areas surrounding McCosh Hall and Richardson Auditorium.
 Events likely to generate substantial crowd noise may also be restricted.

 The University requires outside parties who will be performing work or providing services to the University, or those using University facilities to provide evidence of certain types of insurance coverage at specified minimum limits.
 The Office of Finance and Treasury provides details regarding University insurance requirements.

 Conference and Event Services (CES) provides consultative services at no cost.
 We may be able to provide staffing at larger and more complex conference or events at no cost based on availability of a staff member.
 Each department or program is responsible for any and all direct expenses (direct expenses are defined as the actual cost charged by a vendor or service provider, whether it is internal or external) relating to their conference or event.
-Charges are run through a CES project grant number and the department or program will be billed via internal invoice after the end of the event, and when all related expenses have hit our project grant number.
-Conference or event funds should be held in a departmental or program project grant.
-CES does not set up project grants for conference or event contributions for departments or programs.
+Charges are run through a CES chart string and the department or program will be billed via internal invoice after the end of the event, and when all related expenses have hit our chart string.
+Conference or event funds should be held in a departmental or program chart string.
+CES does not set up chart strings for conference or event contributions for departments or programs.